ashimjk/apache-kafka-series/docs/kafka-key-terms.md

   - Health Status
   - Group membership
 - Add `4lw.commands.whitelist=*` in `zookeeper.properties` to whitelist command like `stat`, `conf`
-- It is the responsibility of zookeeper to assign broker to be responsible for the topic
+- It is the responsibility of the Zookeeper to assign a broker to be responsible for the topic
-- Check status of zookeeper using `telnet localhost 2181`
+- Check the status of zookeeper using `telnet localhost 2181`

 ## Topic message order
 - Ordered sequence (by time)